Samu Pérez

-Samuel "Samu" Pérez Fariña (born 26 April 1997) is a Spanish professional footballer who plays for Real Valladolid Promesas as a goalkeeper.
+Samuel "Samu" Pérez Fariña (born 26 April 1997) is a Spanish professional footballer who plays for Primera Federación club Antequera as a goalkeeper.

 Club career

 Born in Tegueste, Tenerife, Canary Islands, Pérez joined Sevilla FC's youth setup in 2014 from Juventud Laguna CF. He made his senior debut with the C-team on 17 September of that year, starting in a 0–2 Tercera División home loss against CD Gerena.

 Pérez subsequently became a regular starter for Sevilla C in the following campaigns, and on 1 June 2018 he made his professional debut with the reserves by starting in a 1–2 away loss against Lorca FC in the Segunda División.
 On 5 July, he moved to another reserve team, Real Valladolid B of the Segunda División B.

 Pérez made his first-team – and La Liga – debut on 16 July 2020, coming on as a second-half substitute for José Antonio Caro in a 1–3 away loss against SD Eibar.